Changing Seasons

 I remember to this day the impact of a simple item by Clive, sung without accompaniment in a small gathering at Gordonvale – “Pass me not O gentle Saviour, hear my humble cry.”
 I was eleven and that prayer still rings in my spirit.

-Another memorable item to me was when a Melbourne soloist sang at Ps Leo Harris’ funeral in 1977 – “He could have called 10 thousand angels, but he died alone for you and me.”
+Another memorable item to me was when Nolene Prince from Melbourne, the co Founder of Resource Christian Music, sang at Ps Leo Harris’ funeral in 1977 – “He could have called 10 thousand angels, but he died alone for you and me.”

 Testimony was often a part of the service and Spiritual gifts of tongues, interpretation and prophecy punctuated many services.